bradwhitfield/namespace-notifier/README.md

+This is a really basic controller that watches all namespaces in Kubernetes, and spits them out to Slack.

 # Configuration

 ## KUBECONFIG

 If you specify the KUBECONFIG environment variable, it will try to use that path.
-Otherwise it uses the default path and context.
-Later I'll add the in cluster setup.
+Otherwise it assumes you are running in a Kubernetes cluster.

 ## SLACK_WEBHOOK